-After proving the correctness of "Q-SSE" method, we think the "JQ-SSE" method should also be right and we will not prove its correctness again.
-In this subsection, we focus on the efficiency of "Q-SSE" method and "JQ-SSE" method.

-We first present the results of "Q-SSE" method for $16\times16$ square lattice with $Q=1,2,4,8,12,16,20$ at $\beta=32$ or $16$ in Fig. \ref{fig:qsse-resu}.
-The quality of magnetization curves are really good.
+In this subsection, we focus on the efficiency of ``Q-SSE" method.
+We firstly present the results of the ``Q-SSE" method on $16\times16$ square lattice with $Q=1,2,4,8,12,16,20$ at $\beta=32$ or $16$ in Fig. \ref{fig:qsse-resu}.
+The quality of magnetization curves is really good.
 The step structure of magnetization is really clear and the error bars are almost smaller than the symbol size.
 From this figure, we can see that we need larger external magnetic field to change the magnetization for larger $Q$ interactions.